ADDP: Learning General Representations for Image Recognition and Generation with Alternating Denoising Diffusion Process: Method

 \textbf{Alternating Denoising Process} is shown in Fig.~\ref{fig:denoising_diffusion_process}.
-Starting from the empty sequence with the unreliable mask $m_{T+1}$ of all $1$s, $p_{\theta}(z_T, \bar{z}_T|\varnothing)$ is predicted by feeding all \verb|<MASK>| tokens into our decoder $D_\theta$ in Eq.~\eqref{equ:p2t}.
-Then, at each step $t$, the noisy images $x_t$ are decoded according to Eq.~\eqref{equ:t2p} and then used to generate new reliable tokens $z_{t-1}$ and unreliable tokens $\bar{z}_{t-1}$ according to Eq.~\eqref{equ:p2t}.
+Starting from an empty sequence with the unreliable mask $m_{T+1}$ of all $1$s, $p_{\theta}(z_T, \bar{z}_T|\varnothing)$ is predicted by feeding all \verb|<MASK>| tokens into our decoder $D$ in Eq.~\eqref{equ:p2t}.
+After that, at each step $t$, the noisy images $x_t$ are decoded according to Eq.~\eqref{equ:t2p} and then used to generate new reliable tokens $z_{t-1}$ and unreliable tokens $\bar{z}_{t-1}$ according to Eq.~\eqref{equ:p2t}.
 Finally, the synthesized noisy-free images are the refined images $x_0$ at step $0$.
-The joint distribution of all variables in the alternating denoising process can be described as
+The joint distribution of all variables in the alternating denoising process is defined as